wjgoarxiv/Autogasuptake/README.md

 > # Water mass you used in the experiment (in g)
 > water-mass = 50
 >
-> # Type of the hydrate (options: sI, sII, sH, and none)
+> # Type of the clathrate (options: sI, sII, sH, SCS-I, TS–I, HS-I, and none)
-> hydrate-type = sII
+> clathrate-type = sII
 > ```
 > Note that the gas type used in those raw files is $Kr$.
 I wrote every $T_c$, $P_c$, $\omega$ values for $Kr$, and I chose EOS as Peng-Robinson.
-Kr hydrate is known as sII structure, therefore, I wrote `hydrate-type` as `sII`.
+Kr hydrate is known as sII structure, therefore, I wrote `clathrate-type` as `sII`.
 For the scatter plot, I chose to contain 50 points of data in every plot.
 The automation code looks like this:
 > ```bash
 > #!/bin/bash
 > # advanced.sh